Paksha: Krishna Paksha

-Krishna Paksha refers to the dark lunar fortnight or waning moon in the Hindu calendar.
-Krishna (कृष्ण) is a Sanskrit word for "dark".
-Krishna Paksha is a period of 15 days, which begins after purnima day (full moon), culminating on the amavasya (new moon).
-Krishna Paksha is considered inauspicious, as the moon loses light during this period.
+Krishna Paksha refers to the dark lunar fortnight in the Hindu calendar, corresponding to the waning moon.
+Krishna means "dark" in Sanskrit.
+Krishna Paksha is a period of 15 days, which begins after the purnima day (full moon), and ends on the amavasya (new moon) day.
+The period is considered inauspicious, as the moon loses light during this period.

 Festivals during the Krishna Paksha are: